Skip to Content

 This is one of the model’s key observations: both the axial tilt and inclination tilt oscillate by approximately the same amount.

-Graph comparing axial tilt and inclination tilt, showing both oscillating at approximately ±0.634° amplitude
+Graph comparing axial tilt and inclination tilt, showing both with matching oscillation amplitudes

 What this implies: The system is balanced.
 The clockwise motion (Earth around EARTH-WOBBLE-CENTER) and counter-clockwise motion (PERIHELION-OF-EARTH around the Sun) produce equal effects on Earth’s orientation.

-The axial tilt cycles every ~25,684 years.
-The inclination tilt cycles every ~111,296 years.
-Their combined effect produces peaks and troughs at an average interval of ~41,736 years.
+The axial tilt component of obliquity cycles every ~41,915 years (H/8), and the inclination component cycles every ~111,772 years (H/3).
+Both contribute ±0.63603° to the obliquity formula, and their combined effect produces peaks and troughs at an average interval of ~41,915 years — the visible obliquity cycle.

-This matches the ~41,000-year cycle observed in climate records and is one of the Milankovitch cycles.
+This ~41,000-year result matches the obliquity cycle observed in climate records and is one of the Milankovitch cycles.

 Comparison with Standard Formulas